Borobudur: Visitor overload problem

-The high volume of visitors ascending the Borobudur's narrow stairs, has caused a severe wear out on the stone of the stairs, eroding the stones surface and made them thinner and smoother.
+The high volume of visitors ascending the Borobudur's narrow stairs has caused severe wear to the stones of these stairs, eroding the stones' surface and making them thinner and smoother.
 Overall, Borobudur has 2,033 surfaces of stone stairs, spread over four cardinal directions; including the west side, the east, south and north.
 There are around 1,028 surfaces of them, or about 49.15 percent, that are severely worn out.

-To avoid further wear of stairs' stones, since November 2014, two main sections of Borobudur stairs – the eastern (ascending route) and northern (descending route) sides – are covered with wooden structures.
-A similar method has been used in Angkor Wat in Cambodia and Egyptian Pyramids.
+To avoid further wear of stairs' stones, since November 2014, two main sections of Borobudur stairs—the eastern (ascending route) and northern (descending route) sides—have been covered with wooden structures.
+A similar method has been used in Angkor Wat in Cambodia and on the Egyptian Pyramids.
 In March 2015, Borobudur Conservation Center proposed further to seal the stairs with rubber cover.

 Due to vandalism and graffiti, access to the temple grounds was temporarily blocked in 2020.
 Since then, a maximum of 1200 visitors are allowed to enter the temple for one hour a day accompanied by tourist guides.
 Visitors are expected to wear bamboo slippers.

 According to Statistics Indonesia, the number of domestic tourists rose from 422,930 in 2021 to 1.44 million in 2022.
 The Indonesian government is aiming to increase the number of tourists to 2 million per year.